LoGSAM: Parameter-Efficient Cross-Modal Grounding for MRI Segmentation: Method

 \subsection{Datasets}

 This study uses two datasets.
-BRISC includes 6,000 contrast-enhanced T1-weighted 2D MRI scans across four categories—\textit{Glioma}, \textit{Meningioma}, \textit{Pituitary}, and \textit{Healthy}—covering multiple anatomical planes (axial, coronal, and sagittal).
+BRISC 2025 includes 6,000 contrast-enhanced T1-weighted 2D MRI scans across four categories—\textit{Glioma}, \textit{Meningioma}, \textit{Pituitary}, and \textit{Healthy}—covering multiple anatomical planes (axial, coronal, and sagittal).
 All the images are in JPEG format with 512$\times$512 resolution, carefully curated, labeled, and quality‑checked by radiologists and physicians.
-The images are collected from multiple public datasets that lack comprehensive acquisition metadata such as patients, slices, scanner type, or sequence parameter~\cite{fateh2026brisc}.The dataset is mildly imbalanced, with pituitary (29.28\%) and meningioma (27.25\%), followed by glioma (23.35\%) and healthy (20.12\%).
-The dataset is split into 4000 (train), 1000 (val), and 1000 (test) images and is manually reviewed to minimize the risk of patient overlap between the training and test datasets.
+The images are collected from multiple public datasets that lack comprehensive acquisition metadata such as patient identifiers, slice indices, scanner type, or sequence parameters ~\cite{fateh2026brisc}.The dataset is mildly imbalanced, with pituitary (29.28\%) and meningioma (27.25\%), followed by glioma (23.35\%) and healthy (20.12\%).
+The dataset is split into 4000 (train), 1000 (val), and 1000 (test) images.

-As an out-of-distribution (OOD) dataset, we use the Kaggle \textit{MRI for Brain Tumor with Bounding Box}~\cite{kaggle_mri_bbox}, consisting of 5,249 JPEG images (glioma: 1289, meningioma: 1589, pituitary: 1560, healthy: 811).
+As an out-of-distribution (OOD) dataset, we use the Kaggle \textit{MRI for Brain Tumor with Bounding Box}~\cite{kaggle_mri_bbox}, consisting of 554 JPEG images.
 The annotations were created with the \textit{LabelImg} tool in YOLO format, with most images labeled at a resolution of $512 \times 512$.
-The dataset is split into 3790 (train), 947 (val), and 509 (test) images.
 No information on the patients' numbers, slices, or scanner type is available.

-For evaluation, we use real German-language speech recordings dictated by a board-certified radiologist for 12 BRISC cases (three per class).